gingerbeardman/Macros/Macros.novaextension/README.md

 - Select the **Editor → Macros** menu item; or
 - Open the command palette and type `Macros`

 ## Commands

 These can be summoned from the Editor meny, Command Palette, or by shortcut key:

 - Toggle Macro Recording (`Option`+`Cmd`+`m`)
 - Replay Last Macro (`Shift`+`Cmd`+`m`)

+Last Macro refers to the one most recently recorded—the one at the bottom of the list.

 ## Sidebar